Clean-Barometer/wade-ai/README.md

 # AI tool for trash detection

-<h3>SpotGarbage it's an AI algorithm for detecting trash in geolocated images </h3>
-<h3>It needs to be stated that trash-detection is forked from the implementation of <a href="https://github.com/letsdoitworld/wade-ai">KristiinaKerge</a></h3>
+SpotGarbage it's an AI algorithm for detecting trash in geolocated images It needs to be stated that trash-detection is forked from the implementation of <a href="https://github.com/letsdoitworld/wade-ai">KristiinaKerge</a>